Enter to Win $2,500

 By taking our brief survey and helping us bring the best of Bothell to you.

 October is here, and so are the pumpkins!
 Most of the U-pick patches in the area have something to offer for everyone in the family.
 Corn mazes and hayrides, apple cannons, pumpkin picking and more — so making a day of your adventures will give you the chance to experience it all.
-We’ve rounded up the nine best pumpkin patches near Bothell and Seattle below, so scroll down and get ready to carve out some fun.
+We’ve rounded up the seven best pumpkin patches near Bothell and Seattle below, so scroll down and get ready to carve out some fun.

 Photo courtesy of Yakima Fruit Farm